 - Members of the Executive Committee will be elected by electronic ballot to be distributed to all core members of the Faculty of Ecology and Evolutionary Biology.
 Training and Outreach, Seminars, and Communications chairs will be elected during odd years.
 The Curriculum chair, and the program Chair will be elected during even years.
 Two-year terms will begin August 1 of each year.
 Individual faculty members receiving the largest number of total votes will be elected to the Executive Committee.

 - In the case of a vacancy in either the Executive Committee or a standing committee prior to an election, appointment of a replacement, for the duration of the term, will be made by the Chair and with the approval of the majority of the Executive Committee.

-- Nominations and self-nominations for Executive Committee positions, including Chair, will be accepted by the Associate Chair up to April 15 of the year the term is to begin.
+- Nominations and self-nominations for Executive Committee positions, including Chair, will be accepted by the Chair-elect up to April 15 of the year the term is to begin.
 Candidates must confirm their willingness to serve if elected.
 Election ballots will be distributed on May 1 and due by May 15.
 Terms will begin August 1 of the year of election and run through July 31 of the year after next.